 Y = Income level

-The equation (i) shows the proportionate and positive relationship between LT and Y. Unlike the value of k in classical theory of money demand, value of k in Keynesian theory of money demand may change due to the changes in institutional and technological factors.
+Equation (i) shows the proportionate and positive relationship between LT and Y. Unlike the value of k in the classical theory of money demand, the value of k in the Keynesian theory of money demand may change due to the changes in institutional and technological factors.

-This motives of money demand primarily considers the function of money as medium of exchange.
-So, the money demand is for medium of exchange.
+This motive of money demand primarily considers the function of money as a medium of exchange.
+So, the money demand is for the medium of exchange.

 Precautionary Motive

 Keynes believed that individuals and businesses hold money as a cushion against unexpected needs.
-Individuals hold money for unforeseen events like illness, accident, etc. while businesses hold money for unfavorable conditions, or to benefits from contingent gains.
-Precautionary money balance, people want to hold, will also be directly proportional to the income level.
+Individuals hold money for unforeseen events like illness, accident, etc. while businesses hold money for unfavorable conditions, or to benefit from contingent gains.
+The precautionary money balance, people want to hold, will also be directly proportional to their income level.

 This relationship between precautionary money balance and income level can be expressed as precautionary money balance function as follows: